Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/introduction.md

 - **Trade Visualization**: Charts showing entry/exit points and portfolio value over time

 ### 5. Model Management
-- **Model Saving/Loading**: Ability to save and load trained RL models
+- **Model Saving/Loading**: Ability to save and load trained RL models.
-- **Production Deployment**: Framework for deploying models to production environments
+- **Simulated Deployment**: Framework for deploying models to the **simulated paper trading environment**.
+(Note: Live brokerage deployment is a future goal and not currently supported).
-- **Version Tracking**: Logs model versions with associated performance metrics
+- **Version Tracking**: Logs model versions with associated performance metrics from simulated trading.
-- **Model Comparison**: Tools for comparing different models and their performance
+- **Model Comparison**: Tools for comparing different models and their performance in simulation.

 ### 6. Interactive Dashboard
 - **Performance Visualization**: Multi-faceted view of strategy performance